-Allows you to set the appropriate performance level of the ASUS Q-Fan.
+Allows you to set the appropriate performance level of the CPU Q-Fan.
 When set to [Optimal], the CPU fan automatically adjusts depending on the CPU temperature.
 Set this item to [Silent Mode] to minimize fan speed for quiet CPU fan operation, or [Performance Mode] to achieve maximum CPU fan speed.
 Configuration options: [Optimal] [Silent Mode] [Performance Mode]

-Chassis Q-Fan Controls [Disabled]
+Chassis Q-Fan Control [Disabled]

-Allows you to enable or disable the Chassis Q-fan.
+Allows you to enable or disable the chassis Q-Fan controller.
 Configuration options: [Disabled] [Enabled]

-The following items appear only when you enable Chassis Q-Fan Control.
+The Chassis Fan Ratio and Chassis Target Temperature items appear when you enable the Chassis Q-Fan Control feature.